timhaj/maTH/README.md

 # maTH
-A forever developing library written in C++, which will consist of more or less all math operations.
+Ongoing C++ library which covers a wide range of math operations and keeps growing to offer more tools for all sorts of calculations.

 Here's a short demo to use the library:
 ```cpp